 This section is required.
 You will initialize the server machines with the DirMaint code.
 Additionally you will tailor the server machines for your operating environment.
 After completion of this section, DirMaint will be installed in test mode.
 This means the RUNMODE= entry in the CONFIG DATADVH file on the 41F minidisk will be set to testing.
 In this mode the DIRMAINT server will not place the source directory online.
 Any commands you issue to the DIRMAINT server are for test purposes only.
-When testing using the instructions found in Appendix E of the Directory Maintenance Facility Tailoring and Administration Guide (or the DirMaint web site), DirMaint will be in test mode only unless you change the RUNMODE= entry.
+When testing using the instructions found in the Appendix titled 'Test the Installation/Service for DirMaint' in the Directory Maintenance Facility Tailoring and Administration Guide (or the DirMaint web site), DirMaint will be in test mode only unless you change the RUNMODE= entry.